homoky/groupon-case-studies/filtering-ecommerce.md

 As a user, I want to be able to filter products by price on the e-commerce site so that I can easily find items within my budget, with a particular focus on mobile usability.

 There will be two values that user would be able to filter, but both of them can be set null, so in that case it will be ingnored.
-Values `from` and `to`.
+Values `from` and `to` (numbers should by type of `Float`).

 - [ ] UX - Check if creating new filter won't break UI on all breakpoins (from desktop to mobile)
 - [ ] UX - Find out an option how to use slider and manual input, ideally figure out how to combine two of those